inko-lang/inko/docs/source/getting-started/memory-management.md

 reference is known as "borrowing", because you borrow the value the reference points to.

-Inko supports two types of references: immutable (`ref T`) and mutable (`mut T`).
-Immutable references, as the name suggests, don't allow you to mutate the value pointed to, while mutable references do.
+Inko supports two types of references: immutable (`ref T`) and mutable (`mut T`) references.
+Immutable references, as the name suggests, don't allow you to mutate the value pointed to, while mutable references do allow this.
 References can only be created from an owned value, not from another reference.

 References are created using the `ref` and `mut` keywords: